-The patent covering our original PEG technology, which we had licensed from Research Corporation Technology, contained broad claims covering the attachment of PEG to polypeptides.
+The patent covering our original PEG technology, which we had licensed from Research Corporation Technologies, Inc., contained broad claims covering the attachment of PEG to polypeptides.
 However, this United States patent and its corresponding foreign patents have expired.
 Based upon the expiration of the Research Corporation patent, other parties will be permitted to make, use, or sell products covered by the claims of the Research Corporation patent, subject to other patents, including those which we hold.
 We have obtained and intend to continue to pursue patents with claims covering improved methods of attaching or linking PEG to therapeutic compounds.
 We also have obtained patents relating to the specific composition of the PEG-modified compounds that we have identified or created.
 We will continue to seek such patents as we develop additional PEG-enhanced products.
-We cannot assure that any of these patents will enable us to prevent infringement or that competitors will not develop competitive products outside the protection that may be afforded by our patents.
+We cannot assure you that any of these patents will enable us to prevent infringement or that competitors will not develop competitive products outside the protection that may be afforded by our patents.

 We are aware that others have also filed patent applications and have been granted patents in the United States and other countries with respect to the application of PEG to proteins and other compounds.
 Owners of any such patents may seek to prevent us or our collaborators from selling our products.
 In January 2000, Hoffmann-La Roche filed lawsuits in both the U.S. and France against Schering-Plough alleging that PEG-Intron infringes certain patents held by Hoffmann-La Roche.
 The validity and scope of Hoffmann-La Roche's patents in this segment of the industry could be judicially determined during these proceedings.
 If Schering-Plough does not prevail in this litigation, Hoffmann-La Roche may completely block Schering-Plough from commercializing PEG-Intron.
 Among other things, the outcome will likely depend not only upon whether the Hoffmann-La Roche patents are determined valid and infringed, but upon the reasoning behind such determinations.
-Prior to the commencement of this litigation we had obtained an opinion of patent counsel that no valid claims of such patent held by Hoffmann-La Roche are infringed by the sale of PEG-Intron.
-We are also aware of certain patents held by Biopure Inc. that are relevant to PEG-hemoglobin.
+Prior to the commencement of this litigation we obtained an opinion of patent counsel that the patent held by Hoffmann-La Roche is invalid.
+We are also aware of certain patents held by Biopure Corporation that are relevant to PEG-hemoglobin.
 We have obtained an opinion of counsel that no valid claims of such Biopure patents would be infringed by the sale of PEG-hemoglobin.
 These opinions have been relied upon by us and our collaborators in continuing to pursue development of these products; however, these opinions are not binding on any court or the U.S. Patent and Trademark Office.
 We cannot assure you that the patent opinions will prove to be correct and that a court would find any of the claims of such patents to be invalid or that the product developed by us or our collaborator does not infringe such patents.

 We also believe that there are PEG-modified products being developed by third parties that infringe on one or more of our current PEG technology patents.
-On December 7, 1998, we filed a patent infringement suit against Shearwater Polymers Inc., a company that reportedly has developed a PEG modified version of Roferon-A, Hoffmann-La Roche's version of alpha interferon, called Pegasys.
-According to published reports, Pegasys utilizes a type of PEG called Branched, or U-PEG, for which we have been granted a patent in the U.S. and have a similar patent pending in Europe.
+On December 7, 1998, we filed a patent infringement suit against Shearwater Polymers Inc., a company that reportedly has developed a Branched PEG, or U-PEG, used in Hoffmann-La Roche's Pegasys product, a PEG-modified version of its alpha-interferon product called Roferon-A. According to published reports, Pegasys utilizes a type of Branched PEG for which we have been granted a patent in the U.S. and have a similar patent pending in Europe.
 Shearwater has filed a counterclaim in this litigation alleging that our Branched PEG patent is invalid and unenforceable.